storacha/specs/w3-filecoin.md

 See [`filecoin/add`](#filecoinadd) section to see the subsequent task.

-### `filecoin/add`
+#### `filecoin/add`

-When piece request to be added is dequeued & verified, a storefront principal MUST invoke `filecoin/add` with own DID propagating piece through the pipeline and signaling that submitted piece was handled.
+When a piece request to be added is dequeued & verified, a Storefront MUST invoke `filecoin/add` with own DID propagating piece through the pipeline and signaling that submitted piece was handled.
 See [schema](#filecoinadd-schema).

 > `did:web:web3.storage` invokes capability from `did:web:web3.storage`